subhk/FeastKit.jl/docs/index.md

 println(result.lambda[1:result.M])
 ```

-**That's it!** FEAST found the eigenvalues in your target interval.
+**That's it!** Feast found the eigenvalues in your target interval.

 ### Matrix-Free Example